 Mizuho Bank, St Paul's, London, United Kingdom

-Karen lives, practices, and shares here Daoist art by doing Yi Jing and Feng Shui consultations in US, Australia and United Kingdom.
+Karen lives, practices, and shares her Daoist Healing Arts by offering Yi Jing and Feng Shui consultations in the US, Australia and United Kingdom.

 In support of 'virus', Karen offers complimentary

 -8 Pieces Brocade classes and *EnerQi TM sessions for the Westchester community in Ossining, NY.